josiahcarlson/mprop/README.rst

     def prop(mod):
         return "I was called!"

+    def fcn():
+        # I can access the property via:
+        print _pmodule.prop

     # test.py
     import example

     # the below should print "I was called!"
     print example.prop
+    # this should also print "I was called!"
+    example.fcn()

 Referencing properties from within the module
 =============================================